Leora Morgenstern

 what else

 Dr. Morgenstern is the author of over forty scholarly publications and holds three patents.
 Her patents have won several IBM awards due to their value to industry.
-Dr. Morgenstern is on the editorial boards of Journal of Artificial Intelligence Research, Annals of Mathematics and Artificial Intelligence, and Electronic Transactions of Artificial Intelligence.
+Dr. Morgenstern has been on the editorial boards of Journal of Artificial Intelligence Research, Annals of Mathematics and Artificial Intelligence, and Electronic Transactions of Artificial Intelligence.
 She has co-edited special issues of Artificial Intelligence and Annals of Mathematics and Artificial Intelligence.
 She has served as chair of IBM Research's AI Professional Interest Community, and as co-chair of the Bar-Ilan Symposium on Foundations of Artificial Intelligence.
 Together with John McCarthy and Vladimir Lifschitz, she founded the biannual Symposium on Logical Formalizations of Commonsense Reasoning in 1991, and has twice served as co-chair of this symposium.
 She has served as senior program committee member and program committee member of major AI conferences such as AAAI, KR, and IJCAI.

 Her basic research interests include: